-Second Harvest started a capital campaign during the year ended June 30, 2019 to help fund renovations to the warehouse.
-The pledges receivable balance includes approximately \$4,340,000 and \$5,400,000 of capital campaign pledges before the unamortized discount as of June 30, 2020 and 2019, respectively.
+Second Harvest started a capital campaign during the year ended June 30, 2019 to help fund capacity-building improvements and renovations to its existing food warehouse.
+The pledges receivable balance includes approximately \$4,845,000 and \$4,340,000 of capital campaign pledges before the unamortized discount as of June 30, 2021 and 2020, respectively.
+(See Notes 9 and 26.)